lexey111/TMP-sub-template/README.md

 #### Development + watch mode

 In root folder run `docker-compose -f docker-compose.watch.yml up` to build the files.
+Result will be placed into `dist` folder and Webpack will start watching.

+`node_modules` and `dist` folders will be mapped.

+#### Development + online mode

+In root folder run `docker-compose -f docker-compose.start.yml up` to build the files.
 Result will be placed into `dist` folder and application will start watching.
-Webserver will be available on URL `localhost:3030`.
+Webserver will be available on URL `localhost:3034`.

 `node_modules` and `dist` folders will be mapped.
-Webpack will start watching.

 ### CLI (with local NPM install)

 1. `npm i`
 2. `npm run build` or `npm run build:dev`
-3. `npm run build --watch` or `npm run build:dev --watch` to start watching.
+3. `npm run build:watch` to start watching.
+3. `npm run start` to run dev webserver.